JohnAnih/Anomaly-detection-research/README.md

 * pandas and Numpy for data analysis and numeric analysis.
 * influxdb for ingesting and writing data points.
 * Kapacitor for streaming and loading new data points
-* sklearn for classical machine learning.
+* scikit-learn for classical machine learning.
 * matplotlib for plotting and visualization
 * statsmodels for adfuller test, autocorrelation and partial autocorrelation
-* imblearn for investing oversampling methods with the best performing model.
+* imbalanced-learn for investing oversampling methods with the best performing model.